glin18/glin18/README.md

 ### Hey, I'm Gary 👋

-- 🔭 Self-taught developer that's learning everyday!
+- 🔭 Software developer that's learning everyday!

 - 🌱 I use react and django at work